MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 **Specify Administrators**: You must specify at least one server administrator for the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
 The users or groups that you specify become members of the server administrator role of the [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)] instance you're installing.
 These members must have Windows domain user accounts in the same domain as the computer on which you're installing the software.

 > [!NOTE]
 > User Account Control (UAC) is a Windows security feature that requires an administrator to specifically approve administrative actions or applications before they're allowed to run.
 Because UAC is on by default, you'll be prompted to allow specific operations that require elevated privileges.
 You can configure UAC to change the default behavior or you can customize UAC for specific programs.
-For more information about UAC and UAC configuration, see [User Account Control Step by Step Guide](https://go.microsoft.com/fwlink/?linkid=196350) and [User Account Control (Wikipedia)](https://go.microsoft.com/fwlink/?linkid=196351).
+For more information about UAC and UAC configuration, see the [User Account Control step-by-step guide](https://go.microsoft.com/fwlink/?linkid=196350) and [User Account Control (Wikipedia)](https://go.microsoft.com/fwlink/?linkid=196351).

 ### See also